 - Click Create.

 Use a fully resolved URL in the editor page.
 Redirects aren't supported here.

 The variants card

 The top of the experiment page includes the Targeting and variants section.
 This where you'll create the specific changes to your web page that you wish to test, called variants.
 You can create as many variants as you wish to test against your original page (the Editor page in Optimize).

 Create a variant

-To get started, click Create variant (bottom right), enter a variant name, then click Add.
+To get started, click Add variant, enter a variant name, then click Done.
 Repeat this process to create additional variants.
 When finished, you'll see a list of your new variants on the variants card.

 To start making changes. click anywhere in the variant row (which will say "0 changes").
 This will launch the Optimize visual editor – an overlay on top of your editor page consisting of two components: the app bar (at the top of the page) and the editor panel (floating in the lower right).